arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Which principles would you apply to define the size of a cache?
 * What's the difference between TCP and HTTP?
 * What are the tradeoffs of client-side rendering vs. server-side rendering?
+* How could you develop a reliable communication protocol based on a non-reliable one?

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>
 * Why do people resist change?